Department of Molecular and Cellular Biology

 Baylor College of Medicine

 Dr. Zhang is an Assistant Professor at Lester and Sue Smith Breast Center of Baylor College of Medicine.
-He received his PhD degree from Columbia University .
-In his graduate work in Dr. Lawrence Chasin’s laboratory, he focused on the genomics of pre-mRNA splicing, and gained training in bioinformatics and molecular biology.
+He received his PhD degree from Columbia University under the mentorship of Dr. Lawrence Chasin where he focused on the biology of mRNA splicing.
 He then joined Dr. Joan Massague’s laboratory at Memorial Sloan Kettering Cancer Center, where he began to study cancer metastasis.
 He made several findings using an integrative strategy combining cancer genomics and experimental metastasis approaches.
 He was named McNair Scholar in 2011.
 He is also an awardee of the K99/R00 Pathways to Independence Grant from National Cancer Institute.
 At Baylor College of Medicine, Dr. Zhang continues to investigate biological mechanisms and therapeutic strategies of breast cancer metastasis.
 His long-term goals are to eradicate latent cancer cells in distant organs, and to reduce the incidence of overt-metastases.